Arithmetic geometry of toric varieties. Metrics, measures and heights: Convex sets and convex decompositions

 For instance, the collection of all faces of a convex set defines a convex subdivision of this set.
 The collection of all exposed faces of a convex set is a convex decomposition, but it is not necessarily a convex subdivision.

 In this text, we will be mainly concerned with the polyhedral case.
+Since we will only deal with polyhedra which are convex, we call them polyhedra for short.

-\begin{defn} A \emph{convex polyhedron} of $N_{\R}$ is a convex set defined as the intersection of a finite number of closed halfspaces.
+\begin{defn} A \emph{polyhedron} of $N_{\R}$ is a convex set defined as the intersection of a finite number of closed halfspaces.
 It is called \emph{strongly convex} if it does not contain any line.
-A \emph{convex polyhedral cone} is a convex polyhedron $\sigma $ such that $\lambda \sigma =\sigma $ for all $\lambda > 0$. \nomenclature[g1801]{$\sigma $}{cone} A \emph{polytope} is a bounded convex polyhedron. \end{defn}
+A \emph{polyhedral cone} is a polyhedron $\sigma $ such that $\lambda \sigma =\sigma $ for all $\lambda > 0$. \nomenclature[g1801]{$\sigma $}{cone} A \emph{polytope} is a bounded polyhedron. \end{defn}

-For a convex polyhedron, there is no difference between faces and exposed faces.
+For a polyhedron, there is no difference between faces and exposed faces.

 By the Minkowski-Weyl theorem, polyhedra can be explicitly described in two dual ways, either by the \emph{H-representation}, as an intersection of half-spaces, or by the \emph{V-representation}, as the Minkowski sum of a cone and a polytope \cite[Theorem 19.1]{Roc70}.
 An H-representation of a polyhedron $\Lambda$ in $N_{\R}$ is a finite set of affine equations~$\{(a_{j},\alpha _{j})\}_{1\le j\le k}\subset M_{\R}\times \R$ so that